-(ii) Restricted Procedure
+(b) Restricted Procedure

 This is a two stage tendering procedure, suitable where the Council wants to limit the number of suppliers who are invited to tender.
-The assessment of suppliers and their qualifications to undertake the contract is carried out as a initial "pre qualification" stage through the issue of a Pre-Tender Questionnaire (PTQ).
-The Council is then entitled to select those suppliers who meet the PTQ requirements for invitation to tender.
+The assessment of suppliers and their qualifications to undertake the contract is carried out as aan initial "pre qualification" stage through the issue of a Pre-TenderQualification Questionnaire (PTQPQQ).
+The Council is then entitled to select those suppliers who meet the PTQPQQ requirements for invitation to tender.
 A minimum of 5 tenderers must, wherever possible, be invited to tender.

-(iii) Negotiated Procedure
+(c) Negotiated Procedure

 This procedure may only be used where expressly permitted under the 2006 Regulations.
-The Head of the Commissioning Service must obtain the prior written permission of the City Solicitor and Head of Procurement in order to use the negotiated procedure.
-There are two forms of the negotiated procedure:negotiated procedure where publication of a Contract Notice is mandatory; and negotiated procedure where publication of a Contract Notice is non-mandatory.
+The Head of the Commissioning Service must obtain the prior written permission of the City SolicitorHead of Legal and Democratic Services and Head of Procurement in order to use the negotiated procedure.
+There are two forms of the negotiated procedure: - (1)negotiated procedure where publication of a Contract Notice is mandatory; and (2)negotiated procedure where publication of a Contract Notice is non-mandatory.

-(iv) Competitive Dialogue
+(d) Competitive Dialogue

 This procedure is only available in limited circumstances when a particularly complex contract is being procured.
-The Head of the Commissioning Service must obtain the prior written permission of the City Solicitor and Head of Procurement in order to use the competitive dialogue procedure.
+The Head of the Commissioning Service must obtain the prior written permission of the City Solicitor Head of Legal and Democratic Services and Head of Procurement in order to use the competitive dialogue procedure.
 The nature of the procedure allows the Council, through dialogue with suppliers, to develop a specification best suited to meeting its needs.
 A minimum of 3 tenderers must, wherever possible, be invited to participate in the dialogue.

-(v) General
+(e) General

 Commissioning Officers shall seek guidance from the CPU before determining the appropriate procedure to be selected.
 The Head of Procurement shall ensure that the selected procedure is carried out in accordance with the relevant provisions of the 2006 Regulations.
-The City Solicitor must be consulted for legal advice in order to ensure compliance with the relevant provisions.
+The City Solicitor Head of Legal and Democratic Services must be consulted for legal advice in order to ensure compliance with the relevant provisions.

-(5) Advertising
+4(5) Advertising

-Contracts affected by the 2006 Regulations must be advertised in the Official Journal of the European Union (OJEU).
-There are three kinds of notices which may require to be published (depending on the procedure selected) in the OJEU at different stages in the procurement process as follows:-

-- a Prior Indicative Notice (PIN) which gives advance warning to contractors of the essential characteristics of a forthcoming contract, including a forecast of when the Contract Notice will appear in the OJEU.
-Each PIN must be published at least 52 days and no more than 12 months before despatch of the Contract Notice; - (ii) a Contract Notice giving more details about the particular contract including the criteria by which the contract is to be awarded; - (iii) a Contract Award Notice giving details of any contract awarded under the 2006 Regulations which must be published regardless of whether any of the other Notices have been published.

-The CPU must be consulted regarding the preparation and publication of any notice to be published in the OJEU.
+- (a) Contracts affected by the 2006 Regulations must be advertised in the Official Journal of the European Union (OJEU).
+There are three kinds of notices which may require to be published (depending on the procedure selected) in the OJEU at different stages in the procurement process as follows:- - a Prior Indicative Notice (PIN) which gives advance warning to contractors of the essential characteristics of a forthcoming contract, including a forecast of when the Contract Notice will appear in the OJEU.
+Each PIN must be published at least 52 days and no more than 12 months before despatch of the Contract Notice; - (II) a Contract Notice giving more details about the particular contract including the criteria by which the contract is to be awarded; - (III) a Contract Award Notice giving details of any contract awarded under the 2006 Regulations which must be published regardless of whether any of the other Notices have been published. - (b) The CPU must be consulted regarding the preparation and publication of any notice to be published in the OJEU. - 4(6) Timescales

-(6) Timescales